lecode-official/mvvm-framework/Documentation/QuickStart.md

 # The Broader Picture

 Now you should be equipped to start developing applications using the MVVM Framework.
 But there are many more features that come with the MVVM Framework that are out of scope of this quick start guide.
-If you want to dive deeper then head over to the [Documentation](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/Documentation.md), which has detailed instructions for all of the features of the MVVM framework.
+If you want to dive deeper, head over to the [Documentation](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/Documentation.md), which has detailed instructions for all features of the MVVM Framework.